CamShaft54/CamShaft54-ff-project/README.md

 Bugs
 -
-1. If the user creates a ball with a radius smaller than 0.35m the simulator will glitch because it cannot handle that many balls.
+1. If the user creates a ball with a radius smaller than 0.35m the simulator will glitch because it cannot handle that many balls, to avoid this don't use enter a ball smaller than that.
 2. If the user uses auto mode or auto auto mode, sometimes the box will only fill up 10% with balls before shutting off.
-This has temporarily been fixed by removing these outliers from the program.
+This has temporarily been fixed by removing these outliers from the program, if it is shutting off early, just ignore it.